Search

 Unlike most American teenagers assigned F. Scott Fitzgerald’s “The Great Gatsby” in high school, Ryan McCartan wasn’t nearly as fascinated by the dazzle-infused parties and Jazz Age romance as he was with the socio-economic angle.
-Written at a time when self-made individuals were elbowing their way into polite society, Fitzgerald’s aim was to create a farce about the American Dream.
+Written at a time when self-made individuals were elbowing their way into polite society, Fitzgerald’s aim was a farce about the American Dream.

 Photo: Nina Westervelt.